News

 Photo: eyegelb (iStock)

-It was long debated that the annual indexation of electricity prices would be put on hold due to the economic situation.
-This did not materialize and instead the electricity tax will be increased by 3.6 öre per kWh excluding VAT at the turn of the year.
+It was long debated whether the annual indexation of the electricity price would be paused due to the economic situation.
+That was not fulfilled, and instead, the electricity tax will increase by 3.6 öre per kWh excluding VAT at the turn of the year.

-The annual indexation of the electricity tax usually follows inflation, which has resulted in the unusually high increase for next year.
-The electricity tax for companies will be raised from 39.2 öre to 42.8 öre per kilowatt - an increase of a little less than 10 percent.
+The annual indexation of the electricity tax usually follows inflation, which has resulted in an unusually higher increase for next year.
+Namely, the electricity tax for companies will increase from 39.2 öre to 42.8 öre per kilowatt - an increase of just under 10 percent.

-- It is undeniably an indexation that is high above the levels we expect in a healthier market.
-At the same time, it is something that shows how an investment in solar energy is something that pays off both today and in the long term because you avoid electricity tax on self-produced solar electricity, says Andreas Backström, CEO of SBP, and continues:
+– It is undeniably an indexation that is far above the levels we expect in a healthier market.
+At the same time, it shows how an investment in solar energy is something that pays off both today and in the long term because you avoid electricity tax on self-produced solar electricity, says Andreas Backström, CEO of SBP, and continues:

-- In recent years, people have often talked about spot prices in relation to high electricity prices, but it has been easy to miss the fact that electricity tax and other charges are also added to the total electricity price.
+– In recent years, the spot price has often been discussed in relation to high electricity prices, but in that debate, it has been easy to miss that electricity tax and other charges are also added to the total electricity price.

-Previously, the government indicated that the annually adjusted energy tax would be paused from 2023 levels, which has now not happened.
-According to Företagarna, this will have a negative impact on the country's companies and is critical of the increase.
+Previously, the government indicated that the annually adjusted energy tax would be paused from 2023 levels, which has not happened.
+According to Företagarna (The Swedish Federation of Business Owners), this will negatively affect the country's companies, and they are critical of the increase.

 Back to News